 If you’re struggling with addiction in Hertfordshire – whether that be to drugs or alcohol – you’re not alone.
 The good news is that alcoholism and drug dependency can be treated with the right support.
-This guide will cover the different types of drug and alcohol rehab services that can be found throughout Hertfordshire, whether you live in Watford, Stevenage, St Albans, Hatfield or any other area in Herts, we can help you to make an informed decision on addiction treatment.
+This guide will cover the different types of drug and alcohol that can be found throughout Hertfordshire, whether you live in Watford, Stevenage, St Albans, Hatfield or any other area in Herts, we can help you to make an informed decision on addiction treatment.

 When it comes to a recovery approach for alcoholism and drug addiction, a good plan should consist of detox (or medical detox), psychotherapy and aftercare.
 Psychotherapy can come in many forms such as inpatient rehab, counselling or group therapy.
 In some circumstances medication can be prescribed to reduce withdrawal symptoms.
 This is common among those with severe alcohol dependency.